 - Be in the gate area early.
 Keyes recommended arriving 30 to 45 minutes before boarding.

 - Sit as close to the agent desk as possible.
 Keep your eyes and ears open.
 “On multiple occasions, I’ve beat out other potential volunteers by sitting closer and jumping earlier,” Keyes said.

 - Know when to pull the trigger.
 Keyes said airlines usually start offers at $250 and then ratchet up by $50 every five minutes until they get enough volunteers.
 “I typically pull the trigger early — usually the first offer,” Keyes said.
 However, he also requests to have his offer upgraded to match any final offers the airline grants to other volunteers later in the boarding process.
 “Most of the time they’ll agree,” Keyes said.

 - Leverage your offer.
-Recent FAA rule changes force airlines that bump passengers involuntarily to give out up to $1,300 in compensation.
+Recent FAA rule changes force airlines that bump passengers involuntarily to give out up to $1,350 in compensation, depending on the length of your delay.
 Airlines want to avoid this fine, so you can make some demands, such as a more direct route or a first-class seat.
 For a full look at your rights when getting bumped, read the federal government’s rules.

 4. Sniff Out Wacky Promotions

-You can also score a free airline ticket by exploiting wacky promotions.
+You can also score a free airline ticket by exploiting wacky — borderline illegal — promotions.
 Gilbert Ott, founder of God Save the Points, said he once took a free private jet from Boston to Washington, D.C., by finding a coupon code that offered a free flight credit.

 “It was intended for people who became members of a really expensive membership program, but the code was accepted in the app, and we booked successfully without paying a dime,” he said.